tadejroskaric/Random-Python-Projects/README.md

 2) guessing.py.
 This is a simple guessing game where the player has 5 tries to guess a randomly generated number between 1 and 10.

 3) password.py.
-The project is a password generator that includes two capital and two small letters and also two numbers and two additional signs
+The project is a password generator that includes two capital and two small letters and also two numbers and two additional signs.

 4) temp_converter.py.
 As the name suggests, it's a temperature converter from Celsius to Fahrenheit.
 It has a GUI made in Tkinter.